DataFire/Integrations/integrations/generated/figshare/README.md

 ### AuthorsCreator
 * AuthorsCreator `object`
-  * authors **required** `array`: List of authors to be assosciated with the article.
-The list can contain author ids or author names [{"id": 12121}, {"id": 34345}, {"name": "John Doe"}].
+  * authors **required** `array`: List of authors to be associated with the article.
+The list can contain the following fields: id, name, first_name, last_name, email, orcid_id.
+If an id is supplied, it will take priority and everything else will be ignored.
 No more than 10 authors.
 For adding more authors use the specific authors endpoint.
     * items `object`

 ### CategoriesCreator